omundy/learn-computers/topics-files-folders.md

 Students who complete the following will be able to:

 - Describe basic computing concepts files, folders, programs, and permissions
-- List some common file extensions and why they exist
+- List common file extensions and their purpose
-- Explain what hidden files are and how to find them
+- Explain what hidden files do and how to find them
 - Demonstrate best practices for naming files and folders